 6. Shopping and Strolling Around King Street

-Named as one of the most visually pleasing streets in Charleston, you and your teenager can easily spot quirky shops and vibrant historical buildings that turn heads on King Street.
-A walker paradise, King Street connects the uptown and Charleston Harbor and is divided into three big sections with their specialty, namely Upper King which is widely known for its Design District, Middle King has its Fashion District, and Lower King where the Antique District is located.
+Named one of the most visually pleasing streets in Charleston, you and your teenager can easily spot quirky shops and vibrant historical buildings that turn heads on King Street.
+A walker paradise, King Street connects the uptown and Charleston Harbor and is divided into three big sections with their specialty, namely Upper King, which is widely known for its Design District, Middle King has its Fashion District, and Lower King, where the Antique District resides.

-Whether you are locals or visitors, you will love having an easy afternoon walk with your lovely teens on the pedestrian-friendly sidewalks whilst choosing which spot to swing by, talking, and taking some photos with your teens.
+Whether you are locals or visitors, you will love having an easy afternoon walk with your lovely teens on the pedestrian-friendly sidewalks whilst choosing which spot to swing by, talk, and take some photos with your teens.

 7. Paddle through Shem Creek and Appreciate the Wildlife Along the Way

-If your teens find SUP a little bit boring as they should master it individually, encourage them to go on a kayak ride in Shem Creek with you and other family members.
-Exploring Charleston should include its port area where you can find beautiful beaches and smaller islands along the line, thus, ask your teens to get out on the water through a kayak trip.
-Kayaking helps refreshingly increase muscle and core strength and can be done in a small group.
+If your teens find SUP a little bit boring, as they should master it individually, encourage them to go on a kayak ride in Shem Creek with you and other family members.
+Exploring Charleston should include its port area, where you can find beautiful beaches and smaller islands along the line, thus, ask your teens to get out on the water through a kayak trip.
+Moreover, kayaking helps refreshingly increase muscle and core strength and can be done in a small group.

 8. A Family Weekend Getaway on Isle of Palms

 Isle of Palms, or what teens in Charleston call IOP, situated around 12 miles from the Holy City of Charleston, is a barrier island that houses a high-end resort community and is perfect for a weekend getaway.